brk-a/system-design/0x10-system_design/2-design_requirements.md

 * CAP theorem states that a distributed system may only achieve any two of the aforementioned principles; never all three

 - **CA** → achieving consistency and availability means foregoing partition tolerance
-  - single-node/traditional RDBMs (e.g. MysQL standalone)
+  - single-node/traditional RDBMs (e.g. MySQL standalone)
 - **CP** → achieving consistency and partition tolerance means foregoing availability
   - e.g. a banking system are designed to let transactions take longer than usual to complete if necessary in order to guarantee consistency and partition tolerance (e.g. MongoDB with strong writes)
 - **AP** → achieving availability and partition tolerance means foregoing consistency